-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?
+1) Is the methodology comprehensive and does it depict a logical approach to fulfilling the requirements of the RFP?

+2) How well does the methodology match and achieve the objectives set out in the RFP?

+3) Does the methodology interface with the time schedule in the RFP?